Skip to main content

 The estimate becomes a monthly additional rent charge.
 At year-end, the landlord compiles actual costs, calculates the tenant's actual share, and reconciles against what was collected.
 This is the CAM true-up or CAM reconciliation process.

 If actual NNN costs exceeded estimates, the tenant owes a true-up payment.
 If estimates were too high, the landlord sends a credit.
-Typical true-up amounts range from 2-8% of the annual NNN estimate in well-managed properties — a manageable difference.
+Typical true-up amounts range from 2-8% of the annual NNN estimate in well-managed properties.
 Poorly estimated or poorly managed properties can produce true-ups of 15-25%.

 NNN Meaning: What to Verify Before Signing